ltrc/TranslatorsDesk/README.rst

 * Mark as NER
     * Selecting a group of text and right clicking on it exposes a menu which lets the user add/clear NER markers
 * On the fly Word suggesstions and corrections
     * Hindi, Telugu, Tamil, Punjabi and English now have on the fly word suggesstions.
-Hoping to have the save for Urdu soon
+Hoping to have the save for Urdu soon.
+    * You should see suggesstions as you type, but you can also manually query for suggesstions by using the key combination `Ctrl + space`

 Quickstart